prometheus/docs/content/docs/philosophy/goals.md

 Any non-trivial system needs to integrate with other systems.
 To keep the resulting complexity low, we will always try to have the fewest interfaces possible and keep their resulting complexity as low as possible.
+This makes understanding the system and thus working on and with it easier.

 ## Automation